Born and works in Melbourne, Narrm, Victoria, Australia.

 Din Heagney has an established practice in writing, editing, research and teaching.
 Specialising in the fields of contemporary art, design and communication, Din often collaborates with other creatives in the application of new ideas.
 For more than two decades, Din has delivered commissions and projects for many high profile clients.

-Din teaches Design Studies (Masculinities) at the School of Design – RMIT University (2014–19), and is Unit Coordinator of Design Research Methods and Exegesis in the Master of Design at MADA – Monash University (2016–19).
-Recent projects include editorial development for Associations: Creative Practice & Research, edited by Dr James Oliver (MUP Academic 2018), and art direction for ParraGirls, edited by Dr Lily Hibberd, UNSW Sydney (NewSouth Books, forthcoming, 2019).
+Recent projects include research and copy editing for Associations: Creative Practice & Research, edited by Dr James Oliver (MUP Academic 2018); and art direction for ParraGirls, edited by Dr Lily Hibberd, UNSW Sydney (NewSouth Books, forthcoming, 2019).

 Books for Thames & Hudson Australia (Melbourne Street Art Guide, 2016), John Ogden and Cyclops Press (Portraits From a Land Without People: A Pictorial Anthology of Indigenous Australia 1847–2008, 2009), and VIA-N (Making Space: Artist run initiatives in Victoria, 2007).